Practical Low Latency Proof of Work Consensus: Evaluation

-{\bf Performance tuning and security:} All protocols in the experiments have design parameters, and we tried our best to tune these parameters for performance and security.
-For \prism, we calculate the optimal mining rate $f$ for proposer and voter blocks to achieve the best confirmation latency, given the adversarial ratio $\beta$ and desired confirmation confidence $\epsilon$.
-We cap the size of transaction blocks to be 40 KB, and set the mining rate for transaction blocks such that they support $80,000$ tps.
-Unless otherwise stated, we turn off the spam mitigation mechanism in \prism (we evaluate its effectiveness in \S\ref{sec:eval-attack}).
+{\bf Performance tuning and security.} All protocols in the experiments have design parameters, and we tried our best to tune these parameters for performance and security.
+For \newprism, we calculate the optimal mining rate $f$ for proposer and voter blocks to achieve the best confirmation latency, given the adversarial ratio $\beta$ and desired confirmation confidence $\epsilon$.
+We cap the size of transaction blocks to be 40 KB, and set the mining rate for transaction blocks to support $80,000$ tps.
+Unless otherwise stated, we turn off the spam mitigation mechanism in \newprism (we evaluate its effectiveness in \S\ref{sec:eval-attack}).
 To ensure security, we calculate the expected {\em forking rate} $\alpha$, i.e. fraction of blocks not on the main chain, given $f$ and the block propagation delay $\Delta$.
-We compare $\alpha$ against the forking rate actually measured in each experiment, to ensure that the system has met the target security level.
+We compare $\alpha$ against the forking rate actually measured in each experiment to ensure that the system has met the target security level.
 We follow the same process for \bng and the longest chain protocol.
 For \algorand, we adopt the default security parameters set in its production implementation.
 Then we hand-tune its latency parameters $\lambda$ and $\Lambda$.
 Specifically, we reduce $\lambda$ and $\Lambda$ until a round times out, and use the settings that yield the best confirmation latency.
-For \prism, we target a confirmation confidence, $\epsilon$, in the order of $10^{-9}$.
-For \bng and the longest chain protocol, we target $\epsilon$ in the order of $10^{-5}$.
+For \newprism, the longest chain protocol and \bng, we target a confirmation confidence $\epsilon$ in the order of $10^{-9}$.
 For \algorand, the blockchain halts with a probability in the order of $10^{-9}$.